-XVIII.
-Programs Designed to Prevent Domestic Violence, Dating Violence, Sexual Assault, and Stalking
+XV.
+Programs Designed to Prevent Domestic Violence, Dating Violence, Sexual Violence, and Stalking

-Pursuant to the Clery Act, the School has designed and implemented programs meant to prevent Domestic Violence, Dating Violence, Sexual Assault, and Stalking.
-Notably, the School has created education programs to promote the awareness of Rape, acquaintance Rape, Domestic Violence, Dating Violence, Sexual Assault, and Stalking.
-These education programs include primary prevention and awareness programs for all incoming Students and new faculty, adjunct faculty, and staff.
+Pursuant to the Clery Act, the School has implemented education programs to promote the awareness of Rape, acquaintance rape, Domestic Violence, Dating Violence, Sexual Assault, and Stalking.
+These education programs include primary prevention and awareness programs for all incoming Students and Employees.
 In these programs, participants will: